TaraKhodaei/PATHTREES/README.md

 ## $\color{purple}{\textsf{2.
 Second Dataset D2}}$

-A larger mitochondrial cytochrome b dataset of 182 milksnakes (1117 bp). <br/>
+A mitochondrial cytochrome b dataset of 182 milksnakes (1117 bp). <br/>

 > **Input for Generating Boundary Trees:**
 > * **"2.sampletrees"** is a sample of around 500 trees in Newick format which are extracted from RevBayes for D2 <br/>